LOOK BUT DON'T TOUCH

 POLAROID PHOTOGRAPHY SERIES

 In early 2020, the Corona Virus, or Covid-19, hit the United States.
 Schools were closed, businesses shuttered, and people forced into self-isolation and social distancing.
 This project is designed to address the separation required between family, friends, and neighbors, but also the horrible reality of what this means; not being able to be with those who need us most.
-The images in this series touch on the desire for contact and difficult in not seeing others; connection without contact.
+The images in this series touch on the desire for contact and difficultly in not seeing others; connection without contact.